 Blips are strictly under 2000 words, or more, or less, or whatever.
 They are short stories designed to make a point, often with a twist in the tail or some thinly-veiled piece of philosophical nonsense.

 Blips started life when it became just too difficult to find short stories to use in class and for exams.
-Jack, a teacher, scoured the depths of the internet searching for reasonably good short-stories to use in test and as examples in class.
+Jack, a teacher of dubious mental health, scoured the depths of the internet searching for reasonably good short-stories to use in test and as examples in for educational purposes.

 It soon became obvious that most of the established classics are very difficult to find, are too long or aren’t free to use.
 Most stories by new authors don’t meet the criteria, he added politely in as diplomatic a way as he could manage.

 So, in the end, Jack began to simply write his own.
-What began as a need for materials for classroom material soon evolved into short stories that made a point in the classes he was teaching.
+What began as a need for classroom material soon evolved into a collection of short stories that made a point in the classes he was teaching.

 The Blips are available here as we get round to posting them.